Archives for May 2013

 Having received investment from Telefonica O2’s Wayra fund, minicabit currently covers 30 cities and aims to extend its current base of 100 Private Hire Operators.

-The app allows users to compare cab prices, as well as book and pay for their cab journeys across the UK, both locally and long distance.
+According to the passionate chat I had with a newbury taxi driver, the app allows users to compare cab prices, as well as book and pay for their cab journeys across the UK, both locally and long distance.
 Whereas most taxi apps only have services within the city, minicabit is unique in offering nationwide and long distance options, and by including quotes from licensed private hire operators outside of the user’s locality, it can save the customers as much as 30 per cent on the cost of their trip.

 This week minicabit was featured as Mobile Entertainment’s ‘App of the week’ and also in The Drum yesterday.
 Whether you are travelling near or far, this app makes getting from point A to B much simpler.